CptCapybara/2D-Unity-World-ProcGen/README.md

 -Make a grid for tilemaps.

--On said grid, make tilemaps for: Foreground tiles, Background tiles, and Ore 'tiles'
+-On said grid, make a Foreground tilemap.

--Make an empty WorldGen object in your world, drag and drop the Worldgen script into it,

--Drag and drop your grid and tilemaps into the matching fields at the top of the WorldGen component.

--Similarly give your FG & BG tile fields one tile for the top layer and a second for your stone layer.

--Now drag and drop the CameraChunkLoader onto an existant gameObject; I did so on the main camera itself.

--In the CameraChunkLoader script component, drag and drop your WorldGen object.

- -Note: You may need to manually set your tilesize in the camera chunk list; it needs to know how big your tiles are in Unity-measurements to measure distance to create new blocks.

--Press play and test!
-You should be able to drag the main camera around (or attach it to a player character!) and watch the world generate and be destroyed as you do so!
+-Drag and drop your TileHandler script onto your grid (or any item in the scene, really).
+Designate in it your tilemap, tile grid, and one tile (a regular tile or a fancy rule tile -- your pick.)

+-Press play and check our your tile-based terrain!
+Or just Hit > Window > Biome Visualizer.

+I have a lot on my to-do list for this, so please keep an eye out for updates!